mongodb/docs/source/includes/fact-command-puts-secondary-into-recovering.rst

 - On secondaries, the |cmd-name| command forces the secondary to enter :replstate:`RECOVERING` state.
-Read operations issued to an instance in the :replstate:`RECOVERING` state will fail to prevent clients from reading during the operation.
+Read operations issued to an instance in the :replstate:`RECOVERING` state will fail.
+This prevents clients from reading during the operation.
 When the operation completes, the secondary returns to:replstate:`SECONDARY` state.